mrigorir/calculator-app/README.md

 - I recommend the use of VS code as a code editor, but you can use whatever you want.

+- Run `npm install` after you clone the project.

 - Run in your terminal `npm start` OR `yarn start` to start React website.

 - To check the tests, run in the terminal `npm run test`.